ibm-cloud-docs/vmwaresolutions/archiref/solution/nsx-t-design.md

 | VLAN 1 | Private A   | ESXi management, management, Geneve (TEP), edge uplinks |
 | VLAN 2 | Private B   | vSAN, NFS, and vMotion|
 | VLAN 3 | Public      | Available for internet access |
 {: caption="Table 5.
-VLAN mapping to traffic types" caption-side="top"}
+VLAN mapping to traffic types" caption-side="bottom"}

 For the optional two host gateway clusters, this design uses two VLANs: one for private network traffic and one for public network traffic.
 This cluster type uses local disks as data store.
 Therefore, you don't need separate storage traffic.
 Also, according to the design, the NSX-T Geneve (TEP) traffic is left out.
 The following table shows the traffic separation between VLANs for this cluster type.